Fischler–Susskind holographic bound: Holographic bound

-This bound evades the problems that the spatial entropy bound suffers from in being able to accomodatie arbitrarily large spheres.
+This bound evades the problems that the spatial entropy bound suffers from in being able to accommodate arbitrarily large spheres.
 This is because the past-directed lightcone of spheres bigger than the particle horizon are truncated by the initial singularity, limiting the amount of entropy that passes through them to be less than the total entropy that passes through the spatial surface bounded by the sphere.

 Since the entropy-to-area ratio $S/A$ is time-dependent, spacetimes that satisfy the bound at one point in time may break it at a later point in time.
-For a flat FLRW universe with a fluid that has an equation of state $P=w\rho$, the bound implies that spacetimes with $-1\leq w\leq 1$ have decreasing $S/A$ with time, thus if they satisfy the bound at one point in time, they satiefy it in the future as well.
+For a flat FLRW universe with a fluid that has an equation of state $P=w\rho$, the bound implies that spacetimes with $-1\leq w\leq 1$ have decreasing $S/A$ with time, thus if they satisfy the bound at one point in time, they satisfy it in the future as well.
 The case with fluids with an equation of state $w=1$, such as occurs for kination or Kasner spacetimes, ratio is fixed over time.
 Fluids with $w>1$ have superluminal energy flow and so are not expected to be realized in nature; their conflict with the holographic bound is therefore expected.